O-phosphoserine sulfhydrylase

-Thus, the two substrates of this enzyme are O-phospho-L-serine and hydrogen sulfide, whereas its two products are L-cysteine and phosphate.
+The two substrates of this enzyme characterised from Aeropyrum pernix are phosphoserine and hydrogen sulfide (H2S).
+Its products are cysteine and orthophosphate (P_{i}).
+The enzyme can also use O-acetylserine as a source of the 2-amino-2-carboxyethyl group that is transferred, giving acetic acid as a byproduct.

-This enzyme belongs to the family of transferases, specifically those transferring aryl or alkyl groups other than methyl groups.
+This enzyme is a transferase, specifically those transferring aryl or alkyl groups other than methyl groups.
 The systematic name of this enzyme class is O-phospho-L-serine:hydrogen-sulfide 2-amino-2-carboxyethyltransferase.
 This enzyme is also called O-phosphoserine(thiol)-lyase.
-This enzyme participates in cysteine metabolism and sulfur metabolism.